pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit bird-checks-for-catching-says-gotcha >}}

+If you try the project now you'll see that this is _almost_ perfect, but there are two problems:

+### Hiding the star when it's caught

-If you try the project now you'll see that this is _almost_ perfect, but after the bird catches the star we want the star to vanish for a time.
+After the bird catches the star we want the star to vanish for a time.
 Otherwise after the bird says "Got you" the star will be very nearby (maybe even still touching the bird!) and it's too easy to catch it.